iamricard/coursework-db/src/report/01-introduction.md

 ## Further materials and remarks

-The entire source code for this report in markdown and latex formats, and the SQL queries to load data, create views and analyze the data that are use in the report are publicly published on [Github] under the [MIT License].
+The entire source code for this report in markdown and latex format and the SQL queries to load data, create views and analyze the data that used in the report are publicly published on [Github] under the [MIT License].

 ### Running

-A utility script is provided in the Github project to `setup` and `run-queries` on your local machine:
+I provided a utility script in the Github repository to `setup` and`run-queries` on your local machine:

 > **Disclaimer:** _Assumes bash CLI, MariaDB w/ password and a working internet